josebalius/go-crudify/README.md

 }
 ```

-This create the following endpoints:
+This creates the following endpoints:

 ```
 GET /users